groezing/package-alarms/Exchanging data with functions _IBM Cloud Docs.md

     Invoke the function by using text content type:

     |curl -H "Content-Type: text/plain" -d 'Here we have some text.
-The JSON special characters like \ or " are escaped.' https://sample.1kweru2e873.eu-gb.codeengine.appdomain.cloud | jq .
+The JSON special characters like \ or " are escaped.' https://sample.1kweru2e873.eu-gb.codeengine.appdomain.cloud

     |